sajjadanwar0/laracasts-downloader/README.md

 - Automatically organizes downloads by topics (e.g., Laravel, Vue, Testing, etc.)
 - Creates a clean directory structure for easy navigation
 - Generates summary files for each topic and an overall download summary
+- Maintains metadata for all downloaded content

 ### Concurrent Downloads
 - Uses worker pools for efficient parallel downloading
 - Handles multiple topics and series simultaneously
 - Implements rate limiting to prevent server overload
+- Optimizes bandwidth usage with configurable concurrency

 ### Smart Error Handling
-- Retries failed downloads
+- Retries failed downloads with exponential backoff
 - Maintains download state to resume interrupted operations
 - Creates detailed logs of successes and failures
+- Validates downloaded files for integrity

 ### Progress Tracking
-- Shows real-time download progress
+- Shows real-time download progress with ETA
-- Provides detailed statistics for each topic
+- Provides detailed statistics for each topic and series
-- Creates summary files with download status
+- Creates summary files with download status and metadata
+- Displays bandwidth usage and download speeds

 ## Directory Structure